 A nosegay corsage is a small bouquet of flowers that is held in hand throughout the night.
-This type of corsage is not very popular, but can give a dress a unique appearance.
-The reason nosegay corsages are not popular is mainly because it has to be held, as opposed to being attached to a dress or wrist.
+This type of corsage is not very popular but can give a dress a unique appearance.
+The reason nosegay corsages are not popular is mainly because they have to be held, as opposed to being attached to a dress or wrist.
 It makes it easier to lose the corsage, as well as leaving you with only one free hand.
 A nosegay corsage allows for a few more flowers to be added since it won't weigh down the girl's dress or wrist.

 What About the Boutonniere?

 Girls aren't the only ones who get to wear flowers on homecoming night.
 Guys normally wear a boutonniere, which is a small flower arrangement, usually one or two small flowers, which is pinned onto his left lapel.
 A boutonniere is crafted to match the girl's corsage, so if she is wearing a corsage with a few red roses on it, then the boutonniere would probably be a single red rose.
 Boutonnieres are sometimes included in the price of a corsage.